nulogy/Gorgon/README.md

 * The file used for Originator's logs

 See [gorgon.json example](/gorgon.json.sample) for an example file.

+### gorgon_secret.json (optional)
+This optional file contains sensitive information such as passwords that cannot be put in gorgon.json.

+See [gorgon_secret.json example](/gorgon_secret.json.sample) for an example file.

 ### gorgon_listener.json
 This file contains the listener-specific settings, such as: